make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [kfussmann](https://github.com/kfussmann) for assisting with support for Sundream LC-Series salt pool chlorinator.
 - [stepheninuk](https://github.com/stepheninuk) for assisting with support for MeacoCool MC Series Pro portable air conditioners.
 - [damru](https://github.com/damru) for contributing improvements to Windcalm fans.
+- [sam7567](https://github.com/sam7567) for assisting with support for Roomratv ceiling fan with light.